smsharma/ChatJesseT/README.md

 ## Deployment

-The site is deployed via Google App Engine.
+The site is deployed via Google App Engine (GAE).

 1. See [here](https://cloud.google.com/appengine/docs/standard/python3/runtime) and [here](https://cloud.google.com/docs/authentication/provide-credentials-adc#how-to) for preliminary steps necessary for Google Cloud / App Engine deployment.

 2. Upload the text chunks and embeddings to Google Cloud for more efficient data loading; this can be done by manually uploading to the remote bucket specified in the `run()` function in [chatjesset.py](chatjesset.py).
+If loading text chunks and embeddings locally (rather than from cloud storage), uncomment the relevant lines in the `run()` function in [chatjesset.py](chatjesset.py).

+3. Edit `app.yaml` with the OpenAI API Key and other GAE info, like instance types.

 3. Deploy website through the Google App Engine with
 ```